Skip to main content

 Are these just "uptight" parents?
 No, these are parents who have struggled with competing thoughts about what is "normal" and what isn't.
 Thoughts like; "Oh, I fooled around a little bit when I was a kid.
 They will grow out of it."
 "Aw...every kid looks at dirty pictures when they are a teenager." etc. These parents instinctively recognize there is something different about what is happening today as compared to the "shenanigans" of yesteryear.

-Here are a couple of pieces I hope you find interesting.
-The first is a Doctor at Princeton who discusses the physiological aspects of Porn on the developing brain.
+Here is some information I hope you find interesting.
+This is a Doctor at Princeton who discusses the physiological aspects of Porn on the developing brain.
 He addresses the common belief that pornography is a form of "Artistic Expression" by saying,

 I’m interested in your thoughts.